 When it comes to your fitness goals, do you find yourself teetering between staying lean and bulking up?
 If so, you’re like so many others out there.

-Many people have a tendency to cut down during the spring months, getting shredded and ready for ‘beach season’ and then go to the other end of the spectrum and bulk up in the winter, packing on body weight since its easier to cover it up and in hopes of building more muscle mass.
+Many people have a tendency to cut down during the spring months, getting shredded and ready for beach season.
+Then, they go to the other end of the spectrum and bulk up in the winter, packing on body weight since its easier to cover it up, and hoping it will build more muscle mass.

 But, is this really the best way?
 Is having a bulking and cutting season ideal?
 The simple answer is no. Here are four reasons to focus on staying lean year-round.